Temperance (virtue): John Stuart Mill

 John Stuart Mill writes about temperance in his book On Liberty.
 He supports laws against intemperate behavior and asks a rhetorical question:If gambling, or drunkenness, or incontinence, or idleness, or uncleanliness, are as injurious to happiness, and as great a hindrance to improvement, as many or most of the acts prohibited by law, why (it may be asked) should not law, so far as is consistent with practicability and social convenience, endeavour to repress these also?

-Mill also supports the cultivation of public opinion against intemperance.
-However, Mill advocates public punishment of intemperance, not of the kind affecting a person's close friends and family, but of the kind affecting society at large, and uses the example of a drunk police officer: 'No person ought to be punished simply for being drunk; but a soldier or a policeman should be punished for being drunk on duty.'
+Mill also supports the cultivation of public opinion against intemperance:

+And as a supplement to the unavoidable imperfections of law, ought not opinion at least to organise a powerful police against these vices, and visit rigidly with social penalties those who are known to practise them?
+However, Mill advocates public punishment of intemperance, not of the kind affecting a person's close friends and family, but of the kind affecting society at large, and uses the example of a drunk police officer: "No person ought to be punished simply for being drunk; but a soldier or a policeman should be punished for being drunk on duty."

 Charles Darwin

-In his book The Descent of Man, the naturalist Charles Darwin expresses a strong belief in the human ability to cultivate temperance: "Man prompted by his conscience, will through long habit acquire such perfect self-command, that his desires and passions will at last yield instantly and without a struggle to his social sympathies and instincts, including his feeling for the judgment of his fellows.
-The still hungry, or the still revengeful man will not think of stealing food, or of wreaking his vengeance."
+In his book The Descent of Man, the naturalist Charles Darwin expresses a strong belief in the human ability to cultivate temperance: Man prompted by his conscience, will through long habit acquire such perfect self-command, that his desires and passions will at last yield instantly and without a struggle to his social sympathies and instincts, including his feeling for the judgment of his fellows.
+The still hungry, or the still revengeful man will not think of stealing food, or of wreaking his vengeance.

 Thus, for Darwin, humanity's sociability dictates a level of personal restraint, especially as practiced over time by the socialized person.
 Darwin also states his belief in the likelihood of temperance's transmittance from one generation to subsequent generations: "It is possible, or as we shall hereafter see, even probable, that the habit of self-command may, like other habits, be inherited."

 Religions

-Themes of temperance can be seen across cultures and time, as illustrated here.
+Themes of temperance can be seen across cultures and time.